TheMrityunjayPathak/CarPricePrediction/README.md

 - So I cheked Cross_Val_Score of our Model for Measuring the Best Score of Model and then I have taken Mean of All that Scores.

-- And Finally I predicted the Result from our Model.
+- And Finally I predicted the Result from our Trained Model.